five-hundred twenty-five thousand moments so dear,

 - Man Hug: Mark and Roger on several occasions, most notably at the end of "What You Own".

-- Manic Pixie Dream Girl: Mimi to Roger, Maureen to Joanne, and Angel to everyone.
+- Manic Pixie Dream Girl: Mimi to Roger, Mark to Roger, Maureen to Joanne, and Angel to everyone.

 - Married to the Job: Mark.
 As Roger rants at him: "Mark's has got his work, they say Mark lives for his work, and Mark's in love with his work..."
 Of course, there's a reason...